GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

 // @public (undocumented)
 export function camelCase(str: string): string;

-// Warning: (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative
-// Warning: (ae-missing-release-tag) "canceled" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public @deprecated (undocumented) export function canceled(): Error;

-// Warning: (ae-missing-release-tag) "CanceledError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class CanceledError extends Error {
-    constructor();
-}

-// Warning: (ae-missing-release-tag) "createSymbol" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function createSymbol(category: string, name: string): symbol;

 // Warning: (ae-missing-release-tag) "CustomSet" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)